yashmane001/CODSOFT/README.md

 # CODSOFT
-Here i crete 3 python project which is given by codsoft
+Here i create 3 python project which is given by codsoft